exodrifter/unity-rumor/README.md

 Rumor
 =====
 Rumor is a free, open source narrative content framework meant to be integrated into any Unity3D game that needs a dialog system.
-This library is a good fit for teams that want a scripting language for writers to use and need an easy-to-use API for running the dialog.
-This library does not and will not contain any rendering capabilities.
+It is easy to diff, easy to read, and it is very flexible!

 You can download official releases at the [releases page](https://github.com/exodrifter/unity-rumor/releases).